matweldon/markdown_llm/README.md

 - Thanks to the creators of the LLM APIs, especially Anthropic, for making this project possible
 - Thanks to the creators of Obsidian for making me such a markdown addict
 - Inspired by the growing trend of AI-assisted writing and coding

+# Notes

+To test that the package works without the `llm` key management utilities, run `mv "$(llm keys path)" "$(llm keys path).bak"` and then try to run the package.
+It currently seems to work fine if you're installing and running the package in the same directory where your .env is stored, but not work in another directory.